-Rideshare DUI Attorney in San Diego
+Rideshare DUI Attorneys in San Diego

 Rideshare companies such as Uber and Lyft are becoming more and more popular in California every day.
 In 2017, both companies had approximately 147,000 rideshare drivers in the state.
-While driving for a "transportation network company" can help you pick up extra cash, you could face both criminal and job-related consequences if you are convicted of DUI.
+While driving for a "transportation network company" can help you pick up extra cash, you could face both criminal and job-related consequences if you are convicted of drunk driving.

 Everyone knows the risks of driving under the influence of alcohol or drugs.
 Not only do rideshare drivers put themselves at risk, they put passengers at risk.
 In addition to facing a possible personal injury lawsuit after an accident causing injury or death, rideshare drivers face significant penalties if they are convicted of a DUI while working for a rideshare company.